robertorcosta/azure-docs.pt-br/articles/active-directory/governance/entitlement-management-process.md

 ---
-title: Solicitar notificações de processo e email no gerenciamento de direitos do Azure AD-Azure Active Directory
+title: Request process and email notifications in Azure AD entitlement management - Azure Active Directory
-description: Saiba mais sobre o processo de solicitação de um pacote do Access e quando as notificações por email são enviadas no gerenciamento de direitos de Azure Active Directory.
+description: Learn about the request process for an access package and when email notifications are sent in Azure Active Directory entitlement management.
 services: active-directory
 documentationCenter: ''
 author: msaburnley